maikeru-dev/Simple-Shell/README.md

 # Simple-Shell
-A simple shell given a specification by University of Strathcylde
+A simple shell given a specification by CS210 at University of Strathclyde

+Group members:
+- Michael Skraburski
+- Archie Wood